dominuszagare/dominuszagare-knowledge-base/docs/Big_data_analysis/big_data.md

 #### Volume

 Volume refers to the size of the data set.
 Big data is often characterized by a large volume of data.
-The volume of data can be measured in terabytes, petabytes, exabytes, zettabytes, yottabytes, etc.
+The volume of data can be measured in megabytes, gigabytes, terabytes, petabytes, exabytes, etc.

 #### Velocity